czetsuya/Java-Immutable-Stack-and-Queue/README.md

 1 -> 2 -> 3
 ```

-Invoking deQueue will return 3 or the first element entered.tion adds an element at the beginning of the queue, and the deQueue operation removes an element from the end of the queue.
+Invoking deQueue will return 3 or the first element entered.